Yemisirach/Database_Creation_based_on_Schema_Diagram/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> This repository includes 3 files with plain SQL that can be used to recreate a database:
+> This repository includes 1 file named schema_based_on_diagram.sql with SQL commands which will be used to create the required database.

-- schema.sql which creates all tables.
-- data.sql to populate tables with sample data.
-- queries.sql for examples of queries that can be run on a newly created
-  database using JOIN.

 ### Prerequisites